 "History is written by the victors" - Winston Churchill

-It is widely believed that history is written by the victor.
-The voices of those who were conquered are so often minimized or silenced.
-Although John has been conquered as an individual, he is still a member of the conquering race.
-On the flip side, however, oppressing cultures sometimes recognize the atrocities they committed against other cultures, and try to distance themselves from their own culture.
+It is widely said that the victor writes history.
+The voices of those who were conquered are often minimized or even silenced.
+On the other hand, the oppressing culture sometimes recognizes the atrocities that they committed but then try to distance themselves from it.

-With that in mind, do you think John is truthful in his account?
-Is he silencing the Nootka, or distancing himself from other white Europeans?
+In Captive of the Friendly Cove, even though John is a part of the conquering race, the Nootka conquer him as an individual.
+In your opinion, do you think John is truthful in his account?
+Is he silencing the Nootka or distancing himself from other white Europeans?

 Do some research to find similar tales of European interactions with Native Americans.
 Compare and contrast your findings with Captive of Friendly Cove.
 Include at least one non-fiction book, one online text resource, and one audio-visual element.